 Interconnection and Intercarrier Compensation.
 The Communications Act requires telecommunications carriers to interconnect directly or indirectly with other telecommunications carriers and networks, including VoIP.
 Under the FCC's intercarrier compensation rules, we are entitled, in some cases, to compensation from carriers when they use our network to terminate or originate calls and in other cases are required to compensate another carrier for using its network to originate or terminate traffic.
 The FCC and state regulatory commissions, including those in the states in which we operate, have adopted limits on the amounts of compensation that may be charged for certain types of traffic.
 In an October 2011 Order, the FCC determined that intercarrier compensation for all terminating traffic would be phased down over several years to a "bill-and-keep" regime, with no compensation between carriers for most terminating traffic.
-In 2020, the FCC also has a pending proceeding that could further reduce or eliminate compensation for remaining traffic.
+In 2020, the FCC adopted further reforms to phase down the rates for the origination of "toll-free" calls.
+The FCC also has a pending proceeding that could further reduce or eliminate compensation for remaining traffic.